bmanders716/bmanders716.github.io/cookbook.md

 Then boil the shell, broken small, in the milk.

-Rub the spawn with º†oz. butter through a hair sieve.
+Rub the spawn with Ï†Øz. butter through a hair sieve.

 Melt the remaining butter in a small stewpan.